Seven years in the making, my book, "The Ultimate Guide To Great Reggae" is coming in 2013!

 As can be heard from the clips here (Mon Cherie) and here (The Pony), it's sung in English and the music is indistinguishable from Jamaican rural mento.
 (Only if you are looking for it will you notice a slight Latin inflection.)

-Black Majesty was born Claude Morant, 1935, in Panama City.
+Black Majesty was born Claude Morant, 1935, in Panama City, yet he sounds Jamaican.
 By 1945, he was already interested in music.
 All his records were original songs.
 Carlos Garnett was the sax player.

 On the Panamanian, Sally Ruth Records label, the Black Majesty &The Mighty Bamboo Band 45: